frcharpentier/GAS/README.md

 Change the location at the beginning of function `construire_graphes`.

+You will also need a copy of the `pb2va.tsv` file of VerbAtlas. under `../VerbAtlas-1.1.0/VerbAtlas-1.1.0/pb2va.tsv`.
+You can download it from https://verbatlas.org/downloads/VerbAtlas-1.1.0.zip

 The function also assumes you have the leamr alignments by Blodgett et al. under the directory `../alignement_AMR/leamr/data-release/alignments/`.
 Get it at https://github.com/ablodge/leamr/tree/master/data-release/alignments.